facelessuser/pymdown-extensions/docs/extensions/pathconverter.md

 ## Overview
-PathConverter is an extension that can convert paths to absolute or relative paths for links and images.
-PathConverter takes a base path (an absolute path used as a reference for locating images and referenced files) and a relative path (an absolute path that the links will be relative to after conversion if not running in absolute mode) and then converts paths for the `href` and/or `src` attributes in `a`, `script`, `img`, and `link` tags.
+PathConverter is an extension that can convert local reference paths to absolute or relative paths for links and images.
+It was originally written for a project that wanted to preview the markdown by rendering it in a temporary location.
+This extension allowed the paths to be converted to work from the temporary location.
+This context is important when trying to understand why this extension was created.
+It's actual usage is limited to situations like this, so it isn't something that would get used in most normal scenarios.

-PathConverter will only operate on file paths that can be confirmed to exist on the system it is run on.
-Relative mode is the more useful mode as it can be used to render HTML for use in an actual website.
+PathConverter takes an absolute base path.
+The base path is the Markdown content's assumed location at time of conversion.
+The path is used as a reference for locating images and referenced files relative to the Markdown content.
+Essentially, the references in the Markdown file would currently be relative to this base path at conversion time.
+If a reference can be found, the path is eligible for conversion.
+In the case of **absolute** mode, the relative Markdown paths would be converted to absolute paths.

+If PathConverter is in **relative** mode, the extension will also need a relative path.
+The relative path must be an absolute path to the location the HTML is assumed to live after conversion.
+If references can be confirmed to exist during conversion (based on the base path), those references will be converted to relative paths that align to the provided relative path parameter.
+The idea is that a Markdown file could be found in a location that is not meant to be its final location.
+References within the Markdown source would link to the images relative to the base path, but they would then be converted to be relative to it's new location -- the relative path.

+Currently PathConverter will search desired tags for `href` and `src` attributes.
+By default, only `a`, `script`, `img`, and `link` tags are searched.

-PathConverter is also intelligent enough to only operate on the file portion of the a path link.
+PathConverter is also intelligent enough to only operate on the file portion of the reference link.
 Consider the following scenario:  `path/to/file.html#header-to-jump-to`.
 In the example, `path/to/file.html` will be converted, but `#header-to-jump-to` will be left unaltered.

+As mentioned before, the use cases for something like this are limited, but if you have a situation that lends well to something like this, PathConverter can help.

 ## Options